mohaids/tornjak/docs/tornjak-manager-quickstart.md

 helm upgrade --install -n spire-mgmt spire spire --repo https://spiffe.github.io/helm-charts-hardened/ -f helm_values.yaml
 ```

+#### Understanding the Helm Commands:

+> 1. The first command installs the SPIRE CRDs (Custom Resource Definitions) from a remote Helm repository.
+CRDs are like blueprints that extend Kubernetes with new types of resources.
+This command must be run first because the actual SPIRE components need these definitions to exist before they can be created.
+>
+> 2. The second command requires the a local file named helm_vales.yaml, so ensure it is in your current working directory when running the second command, or use the full path to the file.
+The purpose of the command is to install the actual SPIRE and Tornjak components using your configuration values.
+This includes the SPIRE server, agents, and the Tornjak management interface.

 ### Step 2.5: Expose the Tornjak backend Endpoints

 Open a new terminal window for the following command to expose the Tornjak backend endpoints: